Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_15_Hypothesis_Testing/hypothesis_testing.md

 Given the criteria of our study, which test statistic would be ideal for our cases?
 Please refer to the table provided for help.
 <details>
 	<summary>Answer: </summary>
-	The chi-squared test would be ideal for our situation because our indepdent and dependent variables are both binary variables.
+	The chi-squared test would be ideal for our situation because our independent and dependent variables are both binary variables.
 Our study is non-parametric because we are not making any assumptions about the distribution of our data.
 </details>

 **Case Study**